 Astronics’ standard purchase order terms and conditions require our suppliers to adapt a conflict minerals policy similar to Astronics and to provide Astronics each year with an updated Conflict Minerals Reporting Template (CMRT), the industry-standard reporting form published by the RMI.

 Astronics Corporation’s Approach on Conflict Minerals

 Astronics Corporation is in the process of determining the products potentially containing conflict minerals and determining the sources of those conflict minerals within our supply chain.
-Suppliers to Astronics Corporation are advised to develop policies toward preventing the use of conflict minerals or derivative metals from mines sourcing conflict.
+Suppliers to Astronics Corporation are advised to develop policies toward preventing the use of conflict minerals or derivative metals from conflict mine sources.
 Suppliers should document their efforts to determine the source of any conflict minerals or their derivatives and be prepared to provide evidence of the origin of 3TG metals in products supplied to Astronics Corporation.
-Our suppliers are requested to seek and obtain certification through the EICC/GeSI Conflict Free Smelter (CFS) program; a supplier survey tool to standardize the collection of information from the suppliers in our supply chain (www.conflictfreesmelter.org).
+Our suppliers are requested to seek and obtain certification through the EICC/GeSI Conflict Free Smelter (CFS) program, which is a supplier survey tool to standardize the collection of information from the suppliers in our supply chain (www.conflictfreesmelter.org).